 Micromobility Services and Facilities include Bikeshare, ebikes, e-scooters, e-mopeds and docking stations.
-DPTW implemented the RideOn automated bike share program that provided approximately 2000 e-bikes over 120 station docks at several Metrorail stations and Metrobus terminals throughout the County.
-Municipalities including City of Miami Beach, City of Miami, and Bal Harbour Village partnered with Citibike while City of Aventura partnered with Aventura BCycle to implement successful bikeshare programs in the County that contributes to first and last mile/leg connections.
+DPTW implemented RideOn automated bike share program that provided approximately 2000 e-bikes via docks at several Metrorail stations and Metrobus terminals throughout the County.
+Municipalities including City of Miami Beach, City of Miami, Bal Harbour Village partnered with Citibike and City of Aventura partnered with Aventura BCycle to implement successful bikeshare programs in the County that contributes to the first and last mile/leg connections.

-The City of Miami has approved a pilot program allowing nine private operators to offer motorized scooter rentals in Miami's urban core and surrounding neighborhoods.
-The pilot program provides residents and visitors access to this new transportation option while allowing the City to evaluate the effectiveness of scooters as part of an overall transportation and mobility program.
-The City permitted 3,957 scooters in the program with a \$5,000 upfront licensing fee and a charge of \$1 per day per scooter.
+The City of Miami implemented a pilot program with the

+micromobility providers- Lime, Bird, Bolt, Jump, Lyft, Spin, Wheels, Baus, and HelBiz to evaluate the effectiveness of e-scooters as part of an overall transportation and mobility.
+The City permitted 3,957 scooters in the program with a \$5,000 up-front licensing fee and a charge of \$1 per day per scooter.
 The City also issued a \$25 ticket for improperly parked scooters.
-The Miami Parking Authority introduced e-mopeds in the City of Miami.
+Miami Parking Authority introduced e-mopeds in the City of Miami.